Recess: School's Out poster

 The inciting incident occurs at 10 minutes when TJ witnesses Principal Prickly being kidnapped from the school by mysterious figures.
 A sinister plot is clearly underway, but no one believes TJ when he reports it..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to TJ and his friends actively choose to break into the school to investigate.
+This shows the protagonist's commitment to TJ and his friends actively choose to break into the school to investigate.
 They commit to the mission of uncovering the conspiracy and rescuing Principal Prickly, entering the "new world" of espionage and danger., moving from reaction to action.

 The Collapse moment at 59 minutes (72% through) represents the emotional nadir.
 Here, Benedict activates the tractor beam and begins moving the moon.
 The plan seems unstoppable, summer vacation and childhood freedom appear doomed.
-This represents the "death" of recess and carefree childhood., indicates the protagonist at their lowest point.
+This represents the "death" of recess and carefree childhood., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 65 minutes initiates the final act resolution at 79% of the runtime.
 TJ realizes they can use their playground knowledge and teamwork to sabotage the beam.
 The synthesis: combining their kid skills with what they've learned about Benedict's technology.
 Adults finally believe them and help., demonstrating the transformation achieved throughout the journey.